Joseph Losey: Other productions

+Losey was President of the Jury of the 1972 Cannes Film Festival.

 In 1975, Losey realized a long-planned film adaptation of Brecht's Galileo released as Life of Galileo starring Chaim Topol.
 Galileo was produced as part of the subscription film series of the American Film Theatre, but shot in the UK.
-In the context of this production, Losey also made a half-hour film based on Galileo's life.

 Losey's Monsieur Klein (1976) examined the day in Occupied France when Jews in and around Paris were arrested for deportation.
 He said he so completely rejected naturalism in film that in this case he divided his shooting schedule into three "visual categories": Unreality, Reality and Abstract.
-He demonstrated a facility for working in the French language and Monsieur Klein (1976) gave Alain Delon as star and producer one of French cinema's earliest chances to highlight the background to the infamous Vel' d'Hiv Roundup of French Jews in July 1942.
+He demonstrated a facility for working in the French language and Monsieur Klein gave Alain Delon as star and producer one of French cinema's earliest chances to highlight the background to the infamous Vel' d'Hiv Roundup of French Jews in July 1942.
+Losey won a César Award for Best Director.

 In 1979, Losey filmed Mozart's opera Don Giovanni, shot in Villa La Rotonda and the Veneto region of Italy; this film was nominated for several César Awards in 1980, including Best Director.

+In 1982, Losey directed The Trout in France, a Roger Vailland adaptation starring Isabelle Huppert and Jeanne Moreau.
+His final film was 1985's Steaming, an adaptation of Nell Dunn's 1981 play.
+It was released posthumously, nearly one year after Losey's death from cancer.